CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 <span class="beta-indicator">BETA</span> - For access, please see the [overview of app components](/docs/overview-of-app-components)

-By building with App Components, applications can display customized widgets, forms, and rules within Asana's user interface.
-The [UI Builder](https://app.asana.com/0/my-apps/response-builder) is a place for developers to build the user interface of these capabilities in a dynamic, interactive test environment.
+By building with app components, applications can display customized widgets, forms, and rules within Asana's user interface.
+The [UI builder](https://app.asana.com/0/my-apps/response-builder) is a place for developers to build the user interface of these capabilities in a dynamic, interactive test environment.

-Use the UI Builder to see how your:
+Use the UI builder to see how your:

-* [Modal Form](/docs/modal-forms) renders as a result of [getting form metadata](/docs/get-form-metadata)
+* [Modal form](/docs/modal-forms) renders as a result of [getting form metadata](/docs/get-form-metadata)
 * [Lookup](/docs/lookup) renders with different items and configurations
 * [Widget](/docs/widget) renders as a result of [getting widget metadata](/docs/get-widget-metadata)
-* [Rule Action](/docs/rule-action) renders as a result of [getting action metadata](/docs/get-action-metadata)
+* [Rule action](/docs/rule-action) renders as a result of [getting action metadata](/docs/get-action-metadata)

-_Note: The UI Builder is a front end tool that allows you to test building your App Component application's user interface.
-The UI Builder itself is not capable of making HTTP requests, and as such, certain features cannot be displayed dynamically (e.g., watched fields, Typeahead, etc.)._
+_Note: The UI builder is a front end tool that allows you to test building your app component application's user interface.
+The UI builder itself is not capable of making HTTP requests, and as such, certain features cannot be displayed dynamically (e.g., watched fields, Typeahead, etc.)._

 <img src="../images/ui-builder.png" alt="UI Builder"/>